 Her roles within HOPE over the last decade have been equally diverse as they have broadened her scope of work in support of the mission.
 Emma began in fundraising then dove deeper into mission delivery to expand the warrior community’s access to evidence-based programming.

 Emma’s experience, education, and higher learning also have contributed to the evolution of her HOPE career.
-She has a B.A. from Hobart and William Smith Colleges and continued her specialized education with courses at Duke University and New York University.
-She’s currently pursuing a Masters in Clinical Psychology from Teachers College, Columbia University.
+She has a B.A. from Hobart and William Smith Colleges and a Masters in Clinical Psychology from Teachers College at Columbia University with additional specialized education courses at both Duke University and New York University.